grv24/passportjs/README.md

-# passportjs
+# OAuth (at a glance)

+- Open aUTHENTICATION
+- One approach to user authentication
-for third party authentication like google, facebook and github etc
+- Uses rd party services like Facebook, Google+,GitHub etc